elianakim/EE595_BeatSaver/README.md

 ### Evaluating Demo

 Instead of uploading all models, we provide two example model checkpoints for Time Signature Classifier and Beat Detector since the trained models are large in size.
+Please download the directory containing files and extract it in the project directory: [[download](https://drive.google.com/file/d/1HkcW_KWUMJodKP3V-QmiXAV9oRYl5dBx/view?usp=sharing)]

 To test Time Signature Classifier, run the following code: